Booth's Multiplication Algorithm in Computer Organization

 It is really effective to understand Booth's Algorithm when you go through a practical example and list the step-by-step process.
 Such a demonstration shows the algorithm working in a computer and makes easier to follow the functions of the different registers and control logic.

-Step 1: Initialize the registers
+Step 1: Initialize the Registers

 We first convert both numbers to their binary forms.